 The number one strategic imperative of the American Lung Association is to defeat lung cancer, and expanding screening for those at high risk is critical to improving survival rates.
-The Lung Association urges you to expand eligibility for lung cancer screening to individuals ages 50 to 80 years old and who have a tobacco smoking history of at least 20 pack-years, as well as include patients who have quit smoking for more than 15 years and consider other changes that could improve utilization of lung cancer screening.
+The Lung Association urges CMS to expand eligibility for lung cancer screening to individuals ages 50 to 80 years old and who have a tobacco smoking history of at least 20 pack-years, as well as include patients who have quit smoking for more than 15 years.
 Thank you for considering our comments.